History of Mozambique in Timeline

 On February 2, 2005, Armando Guebuza was inaugurated as the President of Mozambique.

-2005: USAID Report on Corruption
+2005: USAID report on corruption

-According to a USAID report written in 2005, the scale and scope of corruption in Mozambique are cause for alarm.
+According to a USAID report written in 2005, "the scale and scope of corruption in Mozambique are cause for alarm."

-2005: Railway Track Statistics
+2005: Railway Track in Mozambique

-As of 2005, Mozambique had 3,123 km of railway track, consisting of 2,983 km of 1,067 mm gauge and a 140 km line of 762 mm gauge.
+As of 2005 there were 3,123 km of railway track, consisting of 2,983 km of 1,067 mm gauge, compatible with neighboring rail systems, and a 140 km line of 762 mm gauge, the Gaza Railway.

-2005: Infant mortality rate
+2005: Infant Mortality Rate

 In 2005, the infant mortality rate in Mozambique was 100 per 1,000 births.

-In 2006, girls enrollment increased to 4.1 million.
+In 2006, girls enrollment in schools in Mozambique was 4.1 million.

 2007: Estimate of Chinese Community Size

-As of 2007, estimates for the size of Mozambique's Chinese community ranged from 7,000 to 12,000 people.
+As of 2007, estimates for the size of Mozambique's Chinese community ranged from 7,000 to 12,000.

-2007: Children not in school
+2007: Children Not in School

-2007: Census on Religious Beliefs
+2007: Religious Demographics

-The 2007 census found that Christians made up 59.2% of Mozambique's population, Muslims comprised 18.9%, others held other beliefs (mainly animism) 7.3%, and 13.9% had no religious beliefs.
+The 2007 census found that Christians made up 59.2% of Mozambique's population, Muslims comprised 18.9% of the population, 7.3% of the people held other beliefs, mainly animism, and 13.9% had no religious beliefs.

-2008: Maternal mortality rate
+2008: Maternal Mortality Rate

-In 2008, the maternal mortality rate in Mozambique was 598.8 per 100,000 births.
+In 2008, the maternal mortality rate was 598.8 per 100,000 births.

 2009: Start of Portuguese Return

-August 2010: Railway Development Agreement with Botswana
+August 2010: Railway development agreement with Botswana

 In August 2010, Mozambique and Botswana signed a memorandum of understanding to develop a 1,100 km railway through Zimbabwe to carry coal from Serule in Botswana to a deepwater port at Techobanine Point.

-2010: Literacy rate
+2010: Literacy Rate Estimates

 According to 2010 estimates, the literacy rate in Mozambique was 56.1% (70.8% male and 42.8% female).

-2010: Declared Baháʼís
+2010: Baháʼís in Mozambique

 As of 2010, there are about 3,000 declared Baháʼís in Mozambique.

-2010: Maternal mortality rate
+2010: Maternal Mortality Rate

 In 2010, the maternal mortality rate for Mozambique was 550 per 100,000 births.

-December 2011: HIV statistics
+December 2011: HIV Prevalence and Treatment

-As of December 2011, 240,000 Mozambicans were receiving anti-retroviral treatment for HIV.
+As of December 2011, 240,000 HIV-positive Mozambicans were receiving anti-retroviral treatment.

-2011: Total Fertility Rate
+2011: Total fertility rate

-2011: Sustained Economic Growth
+2011: Economic growth rate

-From 2006 to 2011, Mozambique sustained economic growth between 6-7%.
+From 2006 to 2011, Mozambique's economy experienced an average annual rate of economic growth of 6-7%.

-2011: Discovery of Mamba South gas field
+2011: Discovery of natural gas reserves in Rovuma Basin

-2011: FIRS Roller Hockey World Cup
+2011: Roller Hockey World Cup Result

 2012: Uncultivated Arable Land

-2013: RENAMO insurgency begins
+2013: RENAMO Low-Intensity Insurgency

-2013: Report on Portuguese Return
+2013: BBC Article on Portuguese Return

-2013: Agriculture Employment Statistics
+2013: Employment in Agriculture

-March 2014: HIV treatment
+March 2014: Increase in HIV Treatment

-September 2014: Accord on Cessation of Hostilities Signed
+September 2014: Accord on Cessation of Hostilities

 October 2014: General Elections and Political Crisis

-2014: Decrease in consumption and rise in inequality
+2014: Decrease in household real consumption

-Since 2014, Mozambique experienced a significant decrease in household real consumption and a sharp rise in economic inequality.
+Since 2014 household real consumption has decreased significantly and a sharp rise in economic inequality has been observed in Mozambique.

-2014: Decrease in Household Consumption
+2014: Economic Decrease

-January 2015: Filipe Nyusi Becomes President
+January 2015: Nyusi becomes President

 On January 15, 2015, Filipe Nyusi became the fourth President of Mozambique.

-April 2015: Membership of Latter-day Saints
+April 2015: The Church of Jesus Christ of Latter-day Saints Membership

 As of April 2015, The Church of Jesus Christ of Latter-day Saints has more than 7,943 members in Mozambique.

-2015: Survey on Religious Beliefs
+2015: Religious Demographics

 By 2015, the literacy rate in Mozambique had increased to 58.8% (73.3% male and 45.4% female).

-2015: Legalization of Same-Sex Sexual Activity
+2015: Legalization of same-sex sexual activity

-January 2017: Firms Selected for Gas Development
+January 2017: Firms Selected for Natural Gas Projects

 Since 2017, Mozambique has faced an ongoing insurgency by Islamist groups.

-2018: Women's beach volleyball
+2018: Women's beach volleyball result

 October 2019: President Nyusi Re-elected